lukkesreysandeur/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">

-:warning: Warnings so that Patientist works as intended.
+:warning: Warnings to heed so that Patientist works as intended.

 </div>

 ___